cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 # Manage Jenkins at Scale
 * Curated and verified Jenkins plug-ins with **CloudBees Assurance Program** ensures you are using the most up-to-date and secure versions via monthly security and functionality releases
-* Configuration as Code for Jenkins and Core commercial components
+* Configuration as Code for Jenkins and CloudBees CI commercial components
 * Enables Comprehensive Jenkins Team Management including:
   * Masters per Team
   * Centrally managed Role Based Access Control (RBAC)